 Many truckers who experience or participate in multiple accidents deal with enormous amounts of post-traumatic stress.

 Of course, the effects of all these problems—poor diet, isolation, untreated stress, physical ailments—often result in depression.
 Long-haul truckers report higher rates of depression than the general population, and researchers attribute it to the hardships of their jobs.

 All told, truckers must contend with an enormous amount of stress and injury.
 However, they don’t need to contend with it alone.
-Driving-related injuries are covered by workers’ compensation, and accidents caused by employer negligence are covered by even more.
+Driving-related injuries are considered work injuries for truckers and are therefore covered by workers’ compensation, and accidents caused by employer negligence are covered by even more.
 All truckers need to do is speak with a New Orleans injury lawyer to discuss their recovery options; let’s help you get back on your feet.

 Call (504) 608-3211 for a free consultation today.